14 unputdownable books that grab your attention and keep you hooked

 This life and world he’s woken up to isn’t the one he knows.
 But is it this world or the other that’s the dream?
 And even if the home he remembers is real, how can Jason possibly make it back to the family he loves?

 The Windsor Knot by S.J.
 Bennet

-The morning after a dinner party at Windsor Castle, eighty-nine-year-old Queen Elizabeth is shocked to discover that one of her guests has been found murdered in his room, with a rope around his neck.
+The morning after a dinner party at Windsor Castle, eighty-nine-year-old Queen Elizabeth is shocked to discover that one of her guests has been found dead in his room.
 When the police begin to suspect her loyal servants, Her Majesty isn’t so sure.

-For it turns out that the Queen has been living an extraordinary double life ever since her coronation, honing a brilliant knack for solving crimes.
+It turns out that the Queen has been living a double life ever since her coronation, honing a brilliant knack for solving crimes.
 Can the Queen and her trusted secretary Rozie catch the killer, without getting caught themselves?

 Circe by Madeline Miller

 Enjoy more from me

 - Retreat into my new book, Your Life in Bloom: Finding Your Path and Your Courage, Grounded in the Wisdom of Nature.

 - I'm also the author of Mountain Song: A Journey to Finding Quiet in the Swiss Alps, a book about my time living alone by the mountains.

 - If you love books, are feeling a little lost right now, and would love some gentle comfort and guidance, join The Sanctuary, my seven-day course to rebalance your life.